rockstor/rockstor-doc/quickstart.rst

 Installation
 ------------

-Installing RockStor is straight forward and is similar to installing Fedora.
-RockStor is provided as a network install image and requires an internet connection.
-Total installation time varies based on internet speeds.
+Installing Rockstor is quick and straight forward.
+Since Rockstor is based on CentOS, the anaconda installer looks similar to installation of CentOS, Redhat or Fedora.

 .. raw:: html